he-is-james/Instagram-Unfollowing-List/README.md

 Requirements before running:
 1. Download chromedriver (latest stable version)
 - Create a path to chromedriver
-2. Input your account credentials into the variables "username" and "password"
+2. Input your account credentials into the variables "username" and "password" into a .env file

 Note:
 The program is slow for users with hundreds of followers due to the fact that the follower/following list box does not load every name immediately.
 Thus the program must manually scroll through the refreshing box until it reaches the end and loads all the names into a temporary list.
+There is also a glitch where there are missing names in the following list.